 Heather Wilkins, PhD

 In 2008, Dr. Wilkins earned a Microbiology degree at Kansas State University.
 Following completion of her undergraduate degree she joined a research laboratory at the University of Denver for PhD training.
 The focus of her dissertation was mitochondrial oxidative stress in Amyotrophic Lateral Sclerosis.
 Dr. Wilkins received a distinguished thesis award, and earned her PhD in 2013.
-Upon receipt of her PhD, Dr. Wilkins joined the KU Alzheimer's Disease Center as a postdoctoral fellow in August 2013 with Dr. Russell Swerdlow.
-Dr. Wilkins was awarded a K99/R00 from the National Institute on Aging in 2017, and transitioned to faculty in 2019.
+Upon receipt of her PhD, Dr. Wilkins joined the KU Alzheimer's Disease Center as a postdoctoral fellow in August 2013.
+Dr. Russell Swerdlow was her mentor.
+Dr. Wilkins transitioned to faculty at the University of Kansas Medical Center in 2019.

-Dr. Wilkins' research interests are understanding how brain energy influences Alzheimer's disease pathology.
-Dr. Wilkins works with induced pluripotent stem cell models to understand mechanisms of Alzheimer's Disease.
+Dr. Wilkins' research interests are centered on understanding how brain energy influences Alzheimer's disease pathology.
+She uses induced pluripotent stem cells from human subjects to develop neurons, glia, and cerebral organoid models ("mini brains in a dish") of sporadic Alzheimer's disease.
+Dr. Wilkins is an associate director of the KU Alzheimer's Disease Center Mitochondrial Genomics Metabolism and Biomarker core.
+Her role in this core is to direct new biomarker development for Alzheimer's Disease.
 She is a member of the Alzheimer's Association International Society to Advance Alzheimer's Research and Treatment group and the Alliance of Women Alzheimer's Researcher group.
-In her spare time Dr. Wilkins enjoys spending time with her husband, son, and their dog.

 - BS, Microbiology, Kansas State University, Manhattan, KS

 - PhD, Biology, University of Denver, Denver, CO

 - Post Doctoral Fellowship, Neuroscience, University of Kansas Medical Center, Kansas City, KS